There are no “wholly original” stories out there, only fresh variations of all that came before them.

 Even “Hamilton.”
 It’s “Jesus Christ Superstar” meets “1776,” with lyric-stuffed “patter songs,” Gilbert & Sullivan in hip hop.

-One other thing “1776” managed that I think “Hamilton” lacks is this comic romp, a genuine show stopper.
+One other thing “1776” managed what I think “Hamilton” lacks is this comic romp, a genuine show stopper.
 “Rise Up” may have stopped the show, on some nights during the run — anthemic, upbeat.
-And “Hamilton” mimics the earlier musical’s “1776” Virginia self-importance about history thing, quite brilliantly, I thought.
+And “Hamilton” mimics the earlier musical’s “1776” and onward Virginia self-importance about history, quite brilliantly, I thought.
 Daveed Diggs kills it as Thomas Jefferson.

 “Rise Up” and other highlights aside, I prefer my show-stoppers to be comic.
 This one, performed by Broadway actor Ron Holgate, who OWNED the part and brought it to the 1972 film, is a stitch.
 With “The Lees of Old Virginia” taking their share of (deserved) blows during the DeStatueing of the “Lost Cause” South, here’s a dash of puffed up foppery that still sings, all these decades later.

 Self-important and silly, witty and chest-thumping, it’s still gloriously egotistical and ridiculous (I’ve seen this on the stage a few times, reviewing plays.
 Every actor doing it HAS to impersonate Holgate for it to come off.) almost 50 years after this film came out.

 And as to Miranda’s disinterest in making “Hamilton” a real feature film, watch what the HORSE does in this song.
 Damn, That’s “opening up” a play.
 That’s Entertainment, kids.